-5. Node Objects 23 5.1.
-Builder Methods Return Lists of Target Nodes 23 5.2.
-Explicitly Creating File and Directory Nodes 24 5.3.
-Printing Node File Names 24 5.4.
-Using a Node's File Name as a String 25 6.
-Dependencies 27 6.1.
-Deciding When an Input File Has Changed: the Decider Function 27 6.1.1.
-Using MD5 Signatures to Decide if a File Has Changed 27 6.1.2.
-Using Time Stamps to Decide If a File Has Changed 29 6.1.3.
-Deciding If a File Has Changed Using Both MD Signatures and Time Stamps 30 6.1.4.
-Writing Your Own Custom Decider Function 31 6.1.5.
-Mixing Different Ways of Deciding If a File Has Changed 32 6.2.
-Older Functions for Deciding When an Input File Has Changed 33 6.2.1.
-The SourceSignatures Function 33 6.2.2.
-The TargetSignatures Function 33 6.3.
-Implicit Dependencies: The \$CPPPATH Construction Variable 34 6.4.
-Caching Implicit Dependencies 36 6.4.1.
-Theimplicit-deps-changed Option 37 6.4.2.
+5. I Node Objects 24 5.1.
+Builder Methods Return Lists of Target Nodes 24 5.2.
+Explicitly Creating File and Directory Nodes 25 5.3.
+Printing Node File Names 25 5.4.
+Using a Node's File Name as a String 26 5.5.
+GetBuildPath: Getting the Path From a Node or String 27 6.
+I Dependencies 28 6.1.
+Deciding When an Input File Has Changed: the Decider Function 28 6.1.1.
+Using MD5 Signatures to Decide if a File Has Changed 6.1.2.
+Using Time Stamps to Decide If a File Has Changed 6.1.3.
+Deciding If a File Has Changed Using Both MD Signatures and Time Stamps 6.1.4.
+Writing Your Own Custom Decider Function 6.1.5.
+Mixing Different Ways of Deciding If a File Has Changed 6.2.
+Older Functions for Deciding When an Input File Has Changed 6.2.1.
+The SourceSignatures Function 6.2.2.
+The TargetSignatures Function 6.3.
+Implicit Dependencies: The \$CPPPATH Construction Variable 6.4.
+Caching Implicit Dependencies 6.4.1.
+Theimplicit-deps-changed Option 6.4.2.
 Theimplicit-deps-unchanged Option 6.5.
 Explicit Dependencies: the Depends Function 6.6.
-Dependencies From External Files: the ParseDepends Function 39 6.7.
-Ignoring Dependencies: the Ignore Function 40 6.8.
-Order-Only Dependencies: the Requires Function 6.9.
-The AlwaysBuild Function 43 7.
-Environments 45 7.1.
-Using Values From the External Environment 45 7.2.
-Construction Environments 46 7.2.1.
-Creating a Construction Environment: the Environment Function 7.2.2.
+Dependencies From External Files: the ParseDepends Function 6.7.
+Ignoring Dependencies: the Ignore Function 6.8.
+Order-Only Dependencies: the Requires Function 42 6.9.
+The AlwaysBuild Function 44 7.
+I Environments 46 7.1.
+Using Values From the External Environment 46 7.2.
+Construction Environments 7.2.1.
+Creating a Construction Environment: the Environment Function 47 7.2.2.
 Fetching Values From a Construction Environment 7.2.3.
-Expanding Values From a Construction Environment: the subst Method 48 7.2.4.
-Controlling the Default Construction Environment: the DefaultEnviron Function 7.2.5.
-Multiple Construction Environments 7.2.6.
-Making Copies of Construction Environments: the Clone Method 7.2.7.
-Replacing Values: the Replace Method 7.2.8.
+Expanding Values From a Construction Environment: the subst Method 7.2.4.
+Handling Problems With Value Expansion 7.2.5.
+Controlling the Default Construction Environment: the DefaultEnvironment ment Function 51 7.2.6.
+Multiple Construction Environments 52 7.2.7.
+Making Copies of Construction Environments: the Clone Method 53 7.2.8.
+Replacing Values: the Replace Method 54 7.2.9.
 Setting Values Only If They're Not Already Defined: the SetDefault Method.
-7.2.9.
-Appending to the End of Values: the Append Method 7.2.10.
-Appending Unique Values: the AppendUnique Method 7.2.11.
-Appending to the Beginning of Values: the Prepend Method 7.2.12.
-Prepending Unique Values: the PrependUnique Method 7.3.
-Controlling the Execution Environment for Issued Commands 7.3.1.
-Propagating PATH From the External Environment 7.3.2.
-Adding to PATH Values in the Execution Environment 57
+56 7.2.10.
+Appending to the End of Values: the Append Method 56 7.2.11.
+Appending Unique Values: the AppendUnique Method 57 7.2.12.
+Appending to the Beginning of Values: the Prepend Method 57 7.2.13.
+Prepending Unique Values: the PrependUnique Method 58 7.3.
+Controlling the Execution Environment for Issued Commands 58 7.3.1.
+Propagating PATH From the External Environment 59 7.3.2 Adding to PATH Values in the Execution Environment 59